prashant7890/cypressTest/README.md

   `npx cypress run`

 ## Notes
-- I have kept task.html file on root level
+- I have kept task.html & alert-text.txt file on root level
+- Using logo.jpg for file upload test case
 - All the tests are written in file easyGeneratorTest.cy.js